Robert Habeck: Early life, education and writing

-Schleswig-Holstein Landtag
+State politics

 In 2009, Habeck was elected to the Schleswig-Holstein Landtag via the party list.
 In November 2011, he was voted as the top candidate of his party for the 2012 Schleswig-Holstein election.
 From 2009 to 2012, Habeck was chairman of the Alliance 90/The Greens group in Schleswig-Holstein.

 Habeck served as Deputy Minister-President and State Minister for Energy, Agriculture, Environment and Rural Areas in the centre-left Albig Cabinet since 2012 and in the centre-right Günther Cabinet between 2017 and 2018.
 Under his leadership – he was not a candidate for parliament – the Green Party became the third largest group in the Landtag after the 2017 state elections.
 As one of his state's representatives at the Bundesrat, he served on the Committee on Agricultural Policy and Consumer Protection; the Committee on the Environment, Nature Protection and Reactor Safety; the Committee on Economic Affairs; and the Committee on Transport.
 From 2014 and 2016, Habeck was one of the members of Germany's temporary National Commission on the Disposal of Radioactive Waste.

 Habeck served as a Green Party delegate to the Federal Convention for the purpose of electing the President of Germany in 2012.
 He ran to become one of the two top candidates for the Greens for the 2017 German federal election, but lost by 75 votes to Cem Özdemir.

-Member of the Bundestag
+National politics

 On 27 January 2018, the Green Party's national convention in Hanover elected him as chairman, a position shared with Annalena Baerbock.

-In an interview in 2018 Habeck positioned himself against an ethnic notion of nation, which he clearly differentiated from the notion of constitutive people.
-Additionally, he warned of uncritically acquiring the demands of identity politics.
+He then resigned from his ministerial posts in Schleswig-Holstein.